Spegeli/hacs_bambuddy/README.md

 # 🚀 BamBuddy – Home Assistant Integration

 <p align="center">
-  A custom <a href="https://www.home-assistant.io/">Home Assistant</a> integration for <a href="https://github.com/maziggy/bambuddy">BamBuddy</a> — a self-hosted print archive and management system for Bambu Lab 3D printers.
+  A custom <a href="https://www.home-assistant.io/">Home Assistant</a> integration for <a href="https://github.com/maziggy/bambuddy">BamBuddy</a> — a self-hosted command center for Bambu Lab — from one A1 to a 40-printer farm.<br>
+  <strong>Your printers.
+No cloud.
+Your rules.</strong>
 </p>

 <p align="center">